 My workout routine has evolved and changed a lot this year.
 In the spring, I was struggling to find a routine.
 I would have weeks where I went to the gym regularly and weeks where I didn’t do much beyond walking.
 I think I was feeling burned out and I wasn’t sure what to do next.
 Then I decided to take a bit of a leap and get my personal training certification through the National Academy of Sports Medicine (NASM).

 Around the time I started that program, I also started Kayla Itsines’ Bikini Body Guides.
+(You can read my review the BBG workout program here!)
 Between those two things, it jump-started my motivation and I’ve found myself in a nice rhythm ever since.
 These days, I like it switch things up.
 On a normal day, I’ll often do the “daily moves” from the Tone It Up app.
 If I have a little more time, I might do a Blogilates video.
 I also love taking group workout classes and it’s a great excuse to get together with friends!

 If you find yourself struggling to find the time or motivation to get into a workout routine, here are a few of my tips.

 I’ve been reading Gretchen Rubin’s book Better Than Before which talks about habits and personal tendencies.
 I learned that I’m more likely to stick with a habit if I have external accountability.
 This doesn’t mean I have to workout with someone every time, but it does mean that I find it helpful to have other people around me on the same journey.
 I started the BBG workouts with a friend and knowing that she was sticking to the plan made me feel like I had to keep my end of the bargain!
 In the end, it got us both in a steady workout habit.